LuizEduardoPedace/Project_Bike/README.md

 # Conclusion

 The company has seen significant growth in customer numbers in 2022, generating more than double the profits from last year.
 Season 3 is the most profitable of the year, with the time slot around 5 pm having the highest number of customers.
 Most of the riders are registered riders, generating the majority of revenue.

+It is recommended that the marketing strategy follows a similar logic to that used and due to the predominance of registered riders, an increase in price so as not to lose customers is in good taste.